Countable real analysis: Countable real analysis

+If $x_1\le x_2\le\ds$, the sequence {\em $(x_n)$ increases}, and if $x_1\ge x_2\ge\ds$ then it {\em decreases}.
+When the inequalities are strict then $(x_n)$ {\em strictly increases}, resp. {\em strictly decreases}.
+We say that $(x_n)$ is {\em monotone} if it increases or decreases.
+We show that every bounded monotone sequence converges.

-\end{prop} \proof Let $(x_n)$ be non-decreasing and bounded from above, the other case is treated similarly.
-By Theorem~\ref{thm_supInR}, $y:=\sup x_n$ exists.
-We show that $\lim x_n=y$.
+\begin{prop} If $(x_n)$ increases and is bounded from above, resp. decreases and is bounded from below, then it converges and $\lim x_n=\sup x_n$, resp. $\lim x_n=\inf x_n$. \end{prop} \proof We assume that $(x_n)$ increases and is bounded from above, the other case is treated similarly.
+Using Theorem~\ref{thm_supInR} we set $x\equiv\sup x_n$.
 Let a~$k$ be given.
-Since $y-1/k$ is not an upper bound of $(x_n)$, we get that $x_l>y-1/k$ for some $l$.
-Then for every $n\ge l$,
+By the definition of supremum there is an $l$ such that $x_l>x-\frac{1}{k}$.
+Then for any $n\ge l$,